Kyooz/thorvg-godot/README.md

 ## Features

+- **Ready-to-use LottieAnimation node**: Drop-in Godot node for seamless Lottie integration in your scenes
 - **Hybrid CPU-GPU rendering**: ThorVG rasterizes vector data to RGBA8888 format in CPU memory, then converts to RGB texture for Godot's draw system
 - **Multi-threaded rendering**: Parallel processing using all available CPU cores
 - **SIMD optimizations**: AVX/SSE (x86/x64) or NEON (ARM) vectorization